11.4 Queue, Deque, and PriorityQueue

 1. Queue - FIFO

-First In, First Out — the first element added is the first one removed, like a waiting line.
+First In, First Out— the first element added is the first one removed, like a waiting line at a bank.

 Queue Interface Key Methods